CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 characters in the third and forth character position, which excludes "tagged domain names" such as A-labels.
-To facilitate octet-for-octet comparisons of SmtpUTF8Mailbox values, all labels which constitute the domain part SHALL only encoded with lowercase letters.
+To facilitate octet-for-octet comparisons of SmtpUTF8Mailbox values, all labels which constitute the domain part SHALL only be encoded with lowercase letters.
 Consistent with the treatment of rfc822Name in {{RFC5280}}, SmtpUTF8Mailbox is an envelope `Mailbox` and has no phrase (such as a common name) before it, has no comment (text surrounded in parentheses) after it, and is not